-Personal commitment to Christ as Savior and Lord, a Christ-centered, vibrant faith, and passion for the mission and educational philosophy of Taylor University are required.
+Candidates should be committed to the educational mission and evangelical Christian orientation of the university.
+Candidates must also have a personal, vibrant faith and Christian walk and be strongly committed to the educational mission and evangelical Christian orientation of the University.
 Taylor University is a Christ-centered educational institution, and an evangelical, interdenominational covenant community committed to advancing life-long learning and ministering the redemptive love and truth of Jesus Christ to a world in need.
-Genuine affirmation of the Taylor University Life Together Covenant is required.
+Candidates will be expected to affirm the Taylor University Life Together Covenant, Statement of Faith, and essential documents.

-The Communication Department consists of seven full-time faculty, three part-time faculty and one full time program assistant serving approximately 160 majors, including Professional Writing, Strategic Communication, Public Relations, and Multimedia Journalism.
+The Communication Department consists of eight full-time faculty, four to five part-time faculty and one full time program assistant serving approximately 150 majors, including Professional Writing, Strategic Communication, Public Relations, and Multimedia Journalism.
 The department also serves the whole student population through the foundational core curriculum.
 Particular theoretical emphases include inquiry-based learning, group dynamics, media literacy, and strategic design.
 Scholarly interests among current faculty include interpersonal communication, communication theory, semiotics, rhetoric, social media strategy and effects, service learning and the integration of faith and communication.

 Interested candidates should send an application letter, curriculum vita, and a completed application to firstname.lastname@example.org.
-The application is available at http://www2.taylor.edu/provost/facultyapplication.doc.
-Material should be addressed to Dr. Michael Hammond, Dean of the School of Humanities, Arts & Biblical Studies.
+The application is available online at http://www2.taylor.edu/provost/facultyapplication.doc Materials should be addressed to Dr. Michael Hammond, Dean of the School of Humanities, Arts & Biblical Studies.
 All materials will remain confidential.
 Women and members of minority groups are strongly encouraged to apply.
 Evaluation of applications will begin immediately and continue until the position is filled.
 Taylor University complies with federal and state guidelines for nondiscrimination in employment.